husaft/wit-dotnet/README.md

 using Wit;

 var client = new WitClient(accessToken);
-client.SendMessage('set an alarm tomorrow at 7am');
+client.SendMessage("set an alarm tomorrow at 7am");
 ```

 ### Logging